EchterAlsFake/Porn_Fetch/README.md

 # about 3.5
 - because life sucks and I have to do so much useless shit for school I won't be able to release the new version in the next 5 days.
 I've scheduled release for next saturday / sunday lmao

+  Edit: When this week is done (3-7 march) I'll finally be able to do shit again -_-
 > [!WARNING]
 > Porn Fetch is NOT associated with the websites.
 Porn Fetch is AGAINST the Terms of Services of EVERY website!
 Usage is on YOUR risk.